nginxinc/nginx-azure-workshops/labs/lab11/readme.md

     ![Azure Logs](media/lab11_azure-log-geoip.png)

->You can find detailed information on Viewing Nginx Access Logs using Azure's Logging / Analytics Workspace, in this Workshop in `Lab6`.
+>You can find detailed information on Viewing NGINX Access Logs using Azure's Logging / Analytics Workspace, in this Workshop in `Lab6`.

 <br/>

->>Final Note:  All of these NGINXperts Solutions and Nginx/GeoIP configurations will work with NGINX Plus and the MaxMind GeoIP2 modules.
-You can run Nginx in a Docker Container, VM, or bare-metal server.
-The Nginx config files should work as-is, no modifications needed.
+>>Final Note:  All of these NGINXperts Solutions and NGINX/GeoIP configurations will work with NGINX Plus and the MaxMind GeoIP2 modules.
+You can run NGINX in a Docker Container, VM, or bare-metal server.
+The NGINX config files should work as-is, no modifications needed.
 You too, can become an NGINXpert!

 <br/>